Peter-B-/GrammarGraph/README.md

 ```

+### Faceting

+### Factors

+R has a datatype [Factor](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/factor), which you can think of as a dynamic enum.

+A factor has a list of possible values, named levels, and each instance of a factor has one of those.
+I think factors are an important datatype when
+working with charts.
+They have some properties you cannot easily achieve with enums or strings.

+Factors
+- can be created at runtime from the data source, which enums can not.
+- have an order of levels, which strings have not.
+- convey that variables should be interpreted as categorical. (`x = Cylinders` vs. `x = factor(Cylinders)`)
+- have a list of all possible values attached to every instance.
+So even subsets of a dataset contain the information on the complete list of levels.

+I think that at some point such a data structure would be a valuable addition for a charting framework.
+I'm not aware of an implementation of this concept in .Net.

+### Color scales

+The charting library should come with a preset of color scales for both continuous and categorial scale.
+It should be easy for the user to use custom scales.

 ## Try out

 This repository contains two tryout-files, one for [LINQPad](https://www.linqpad.net) and one for [Polyglot Notebooks](https://code.visualstudio.com/docs/languages/polyglot).
-Both reference the local build of the repository and cana be used to try the library.
+Both reference the local build of the repository and can be used to try the library.